samorogu/notes/masteringReact/README.md

 ```

-Next we need to dynamically put each movie en each row with teh map method and a arrow function.
+Next we need to dynamically put each movie en each row with the map method and a arrow function.
 With the snippets the code will end like this:

 ```{javascript}
 import React, { Component } from "react";